-Some reels manufacturers (Shimano, Daiwa Penn and others) classify their reels with a sizing system in the 1000s.
-The smallest reels are size 1000 ultralight reels and they run through to 6000 or so, although there are game reels that go up to 30,000.
+Some reel manufacturers (Shimano, Daiwa Penn, and others) classify their reels with a sizing system in the 1000s.
+The smallest reels are size 1000 ultralight reels, and they run through to 6000 or so, although there are game reels that go up to 30,000.

-As well as fishing in freshwater, these smaller reels are fine for light coastal and saltwater fishing too in bays, estuaries and harbors.
+As well as fishing in freshwater, these smaller reels can be used as saltwater fishing reels in bays, estuaries, and harbors.
 Fishing with reels in the 1000-3500 size range is very enjoyable as these lighter outfits reduce casting fatigue and make the fight more compelling.

 For more thoughts on the best line for spinning reels check out our related post here.

 |Reel Size||Line Test (Mono/Fluoro)||Target Species|

 |2000-2500||6-12lb||Trout, walleye, bass|

 Medium-Sized Spinning Reels (4000–5500)

 These medium-sized spinning reels are suited to rods in the 7-8 foot size range for anglers chasing the larger freshwater fish and some saltwater fishing applications.

 These medium fishing reel combos are great for big pike, catfish, and muskie on the freshwater side of things and fish such as redfish, snook, and snapper when you are saltwater fishing (see the Shimano spinning reels range here).

 |Reel Size||Line Test||Target Species|